hlship/dialog-tool/README.md

 ```

 Again, the title, author, release number, and other details can be configured by editing `meta.dg`.
-The file `project.dg` contains the room and player and not anything else.
+The file `magnum-opus.dg` contains the room and player and not anything else.
 From here, it is all about
 your imagination.

+However, you are likely to spend very little time directly running the debugger; instead, you'll run the debugger indirectly, via the Skein.

 ## Running the Skein